 The National Museum of the American Indian is part of the Smithsonian Institution and is committed to advancing knowledge and understanding of the Native cultures of the Western Hemisphere - past, present, and future - through partnership with Native people and others.
 The museum works to support the continuance of culture, traditional values, and transitions in contemporary Native life.

 First Nations is a national nonprofit organization that serves Native American communities throughout the United States.
 For 36 years, using a three-pronged strategy of educating grassroots practitioners, advocating for systemic change, and capitalizing Indian communities, First Nations has been working to restore Natie American control and culturally-compatible stewardship of the assets they own - be they land, human potential, cultural heritage or natural resources - and to establish new assets for ensuring the long-term vitality of Native American communities.

-The Vermont Camping Association is an association of owners, directors, and camp staff working with organized youth camps.
+The Vermont Camp Association is an association of owners, directors, and camp staff working with organized youth camps.
 Some VCA camps are also members of the American Camp Association and meet rigid camp standards for accreditation.
 Camps in Vermont serve children from all over the world.